Last Updated March 24, 2023.

-According to MarketWatch, approximately $750 million worth of gift cards were unredeemed last year.
+According to MarketWatch, approximately $750 million worth of gift cards were unredeemed in 2014.
 Do you have any of those unused gift cards in your home?
 Not using them is like throwing away money.
 Go through your closets and drawers and find them and see if you can use them to purchase some gifts or holiday supplies.

 - Do DIY